SamNahutdo/AdvanceNetwork/README.md

-Purpose of it is to save time from learning in cmd scripting instead it only click one number to run the program.
+Purpose of this is to save time from learning in cmd scripting instead it only click one number to run the program.